Contensive offers three basic categories of support; User Support, Custom Feature Warranty, and Framework Warranty.

 - Correcting problems in custom programming that arise after project sign-off.
 You must be able to reasonably demonstrate that the issue could not have been present when it was accepted.
 This support requires a continuous support contract from when the feature was first created.

 - Correcting problems in custom programming that can be reasonably assumed were part of the original requirements, but may not have been caught during acceptance testing.
-This warranty extends for only six months from the date the code was signed-off, or was first used on the site whichever came first.
+This warranty extends for 90-days from the date the code was signed-off, or was first used on the site whichever came first.
 This does not include requirements that were not communicated or requirements that may have been over-looked or over-turned.

 - We will maintain in-house expertise to answer questions relating to custom content and programming we created for your site.
 This support requires a continuous support contract from when the content and feature was first created.